bootdotdev/blog/content/python/best-places-to-learn-python-online.md

 * [Programming with Mosh’s six-hour Python tutorial](https://www.youtube.com/watch?v=_uQrJ0TkZlc).
 Notable comment: "This course has literally changed my life.
 2 years ago i started learning python from this course and now i am a software engineer intern at a great startup.
 Thanks Mosh♥️" – Techno Maestro
 * [Edureka’s 12-hour Python tutorial](https://www.youtube.com/watch?v=WGJJIrtnfpk).
 Notable comment: "they explained a thousand times better than my cs class teacher. hats off to you guys! keep it up!" – Yash Garg.

-There are more, and these really only get into the basics of Python.
-If you want more advanced YouTube Python tutorials, I recommend looking up Python interview questions and searching for the answer on YouTube.
+There are more, and these only get into the basics of Python.
+If you want more advanced YouTube Python tutorials, I recommend looking up [Python interview questions](https://www.stratascratch.com/blog/top-30-python-interview-questions-and-answers/) and searching for the answer on YouTube.
 These will help guide you in a practical way through Python.
-For a whole bunch in one place, I really enjoyed [Simplilearn's 37-minute video](https://www.youtube.com/watch?v=ONzmH7mAgEA) on Python interview questions and their explanations.
+For a whole bunch in one place, I enjoyed [Simplilearn's 37-minute video](https://www.youtube.com/watch?v=ONzmH7mAgEA) on Python interview questions and their explanations.

 ### GitHub